Skip to contents

 Data sources

-The data used by the package are not the property of the Institute of Marine Research nor the author of the package.
-It is, therefore, important that you cite the data sources used in a map you generate with the package.
-Please see here for a list of data sources.
+The data used by the package are not the property of the Institute of Marine Research nor the package author.
+Please cite the data sources used in any map you generate.
+See the data-source list for the references.